 Home temperatures with Attic Heat Harvester System OFF and Operating

 The following chart shows the 2017 efficiency of UK home heating systems compared with Attic Heat Harvester systems.
 Unlike other home heating systems whose efficiency remains constant the efficiency of heating systems that use solar heated air is directly proportional to the both the efficiency of the airflow achieved and to the attic - home temperature difference.

-When Balerno attic and home temperatures permit the Attic Heat Harvester system has been providing supplemental home heating since 2011 to reduce heating costs.
+When Balerno attic and home temperatures permit the Attic Heat Harvester system has been providing secondary home heating since 2011 to reduce heating costs.
 From March 2012 until December 2017 the Balerno Attic Heat Harvester system has transferred 5807kWh of renewable heat to the home at a total operating cost of £38.79, the annual maintenance cost has been £0.
 To provide the same amount of energy from the existing gas fuelled central heating system, using 2017 fuel costings, would cost £261.

 In 2015 a Conservatory Solar Space Heating system, based on the system developed for the above application, was fitted to a Mullion home's conservatory.
 Initially it's efficiency was twice that of the above system, but now that the initial fan used has been replaced by a new far far more efficient fan, the efficiency is almost 8 times higher and the operating cost some 8 times lower.